-The appellate court also found that to the extent the City maintained a "tax" - in the proportion of excess revenues to costs - prior to Propositions 26's adoption in 2010, and it could continue to maintain said "tax" at the same rate going forward.
-The appellate court reversed the portion of the trial court's judgement declaring the 2013 rates invalid and requiring rebates in the amount of the annual transfers, and remanded the cases to the trial court to make certain factual determinations regarding the amount of the tax, if any.
+The appellate court also found that to the extent the City maintained a "tax" prior to Propositions 26's adoption in 2010, it could continue to maintain said "tax" at the same rate going forward.
+In other words, any tax that existed in the City's rates in 2010 was grandfathered.
+The appellate court reversed the portion of the trial court's judgement declaring the 2013 rates invalid and requiring rebates in the amount of the annual transfers, and remanded the 2014 Lawsuit to the trial court to make certain factual determinations regarding the amount of the tax, if any, and consideration of the impacts of non-rate and other revenues to fund the transfer.